AI Strategist · Digital Futurist · Transformation Advisor

 My deepest roots are in hospitality and real estate (nearly two decades between GCH Hotel Group and Aroundtown SA), but the advisory work goes broader.
 AI visibility, the citation economy, and GenAI adoption are cross-industry challenges.
 I've worked with real estate groups, hotel chains, PropTech startups, retail tech companies, insurance firms, coworking operators, and conference organizers.
 If your business is being reshaped by AI (and it is), the strategic frameworks apply regardless of vertical.

 Yes.
 I've been speaking at international conferences for over 15 years.
 Past stages include IHTF, World Travel Market Summit, Digital Enterprise Show Madrid, PropTech Connect London, E-Commerce Berlin Expo, Direct Booking Summit, and many more.
-My upcoming keynote at IHTF Amsterdam 2026 is titled "The Invisible Hotel: Why AI Agents Are Rewriting the Rules of Hospitality Distribution."
+I'm currently an Event Ambassador for E-commerce Berlin Expo 2027.
 I speak about AI disruption, the citation economy, conversational AI, GEO strategy, and what's actually changing (versus what's just hype).
 I'd rather leave an audience uncomfortable with a new idea than comfortable with an old one.
 Reach out via email at daniel.wishnia@wishol.com or connect on LinkedIn.

 Traditional SEO optimizes web pages to rank in search engine results and earn clicks.
 GEO optimizes your brand's entire presence so that AI systems cite you as the answer.
 SEO targets keywords and backlinks.
 GEO targets structured data (schema markup), entity authority, ecosystem presence (being mentioned in trusted third-party sources), and AI-first content (direct answers, proprietary data, first-person expertise).
 You need both during this transition period.
 SEO isn't dead yet, but the citation economy is growing fast, and the brands that build for both will win.